JuliaActuary/JuliaActuary.org/blog/bayesian_intro.md

 Conversely, Bayesian statistics turns this on its head by treating the data as fixed - after all, once you've collected your data, it's no longer random but a fixed observed quantity.
 Parameters, which are unknown, are treated as random variables.
 The Bayesian approach then allows us to use probability to quantify our uncertainty about these parameters.

-From a practical perspective, the Bayesian approach tends to align more closely with our intuitive way of reasoning about problems.
+The Bayesian approach tends to align more closely with our intuitive way of reasoning about problems.
 Often, you are given specific data and you want to understand what that particular set of data tells you about the world.
 You're likely less interested in what might happen if you had infinite data, but rather in drawing the best conclusions you can from the data you do have.

 *Practically*, recent advances in computational power, algorithm development, and open-source libraries have enabled practitioners to adapt the Bayesian workflow.